Fall 2015 First Year Writing Seminar Courses

 A course that develops the ability to read and think critically, to employ discussion and writing as a means of exploring and refining ideas, and to express those ideas in effective prose.
 Individual sections of the course will explore different topics in reading, discussion, and writing.
 Topics are selected by individual professors and are designed to help students develop transferable skills of analysis and argumentation, applicable to the various disciplines of the liberal arts and sciences.
 Several papers will be required, at least one of which will involve use of the library and proper documentation.
 The seminar will emphasize successive stages of the writing process, including prewriting, drafting, and revision, and will provide feedback from classmates and the instructor.

 Since the introduction of Auteur theory in the 1950s, scholars and critics have shown a preoccupation with the director’s role in shaping a film’s meaning.
 Canonizing filmmakers like Orson Welles, Jean Renoir, and Alfred Hitchcock, auteur critics have played a central role in guiding serious consideration of cinema by aligning it with traditional notions of artistic practice.
-Complicated by the collaborative nature of film production, auteur status has been reserved for directors whose entire body of work exhibits a personal approach to aesthetic and thematic elements.
-In this course students will use a number of rhetorical strategies to write papers focused on contemporary directors who fit the auteur model.
+Complicated by the collaborative nature of film production, auteur status has been reserved for directors whose entire body of work exhibits a singular approach to aesthetic and thematic elements.
+In this course students will write papers focused on contemporary directors using a number of rhetorical strategies.
 Assignments will help develop research skills and challenge students to think critically about texts by considering the social, cultural, political, and aesthetic dimensions of cinema.
 Readings will inform discussions and written exercises, inviting students to enter into a critical dialogue with a wide array of scholars, fans, journalists, theorists, historians, and artists.
-Filmmakers featured in this course include: Paul Thomas Anderson, Christopher Nolan, Quentin Tarantino, Sofia Coppola, Wes Anderson, Richard Linklater, David Fincher, Spike Jonze, Tyler Perry and Todd Haynes.
+Filmmakers featured in this course include: Christopher Nolan, Quentin Tarantino, Alejandro González Iñárritu, the Wachowskis, Darren Aronofsy, David O. Russell, and Michel Gondry.